prophecyengineer/plugandplaywright/README.md

 await getText(page, "Here's a snippet of text to verify on your webpage");
 ```

-Employ getText to seamlessly affirm text presence on your pages, boosting your tests' clarity and dependability.
+Utilize `getText` to effortlessly validate text presence, enhancing the clarity and reliability of your tests.

 ## 📘 In-Depth Exploration